Working as a doctor can be stressful. Despite

 1. Monitoring your own health and

-- Consider how you are coping with
+- Consider how you are coping with work – are

 - Monitor your sleeping pattern.
+Ensure that

 you are getting 8 hours of good rest every night.

 Although we are very good at talking to

 always good at following our own advice.

 - It is important to ensure that you have time

-- It is important to have a balanced
+- It is important to have a balanced diet and

 - Consider reducing your caffeine intake to one

 cup of coffee or equivalent per day

 3. Monitor your own coping strategies